 Local projects for local kids

 Telstra Kids is a grassroots initiative.
 This means it focuses on supporting community-driven activities that meet the needs of kids in the local community.

 The $1,200 grant must go to a local non-profit group.
 Organisations that have benefited from Telstra Kids Fund grants include schools, sporting clubs, hospitals and childcare centres.

 Supports kids in Australia to play & learn

 The kids involved in the project must be 18 years of age or younger.
-It can relate to a wide range of themes: arts & culture, education, the environment, health & wellbeing or sport & recreation.
+It can relate to a wide range of themes: digital citizenship and cyber-safety, arts & culture, education, the environment, health & wellbeing or sport & recreation.
 Think local, think kids, be creative, and have fun.